MVP-Harry/SoundnessBench/README.md

 ### Step 1: Install Verification Tools

-For verification with NeuralSAT on certain networks, you will need to use [Gurobi](https://www.gurobi.com/).
+For verification with NeuralSAT and Marabou on certain networks, you will need to use [Gurobi](https://www.gurobi.com/).

-Please ensure that the Gurobi license is placed in the root directory of this project.
+Please ensure that the Gurobi license is placed in the home directory of these two tools.
 You can obtain a free academic Gurobi license [here](https://portal.gurobi.com/iam/login/?target=https%3A%2F%2Fportal.gurobi.com%2Fiam%2Flicenses%2Frequest%2F%3Ftype%3Dacademic).

 You can install **alpha-beta-CROWN**, **NeuralSAT**, and **PyRAT** using the following command:
 ```bash